markusressel/fan2go/README.md

     #                       # that remember PWM settings — see issue #416)
     #   Map form (set explicit values on exit):
     #     onExit:
-    #       controlMode: auto   # set a specific control mode on exit
+    #       mode: auto      # set a specific control mode on exit
     #       speed: 128      # set a fixed PWM speed on exit (0..255)
     #     # controlMode and speed can be combined or used independently.
     controlMode:
       active: pwm